sherryduong93/Anime_Recommender/README.md

 * At this time, due to computational needs for the app, it is not deployed just yet.
 But will be coming soon!

 ## Conclusion, Caveats and Next Steps
-* Due to computational/time constraints, I was not able to evaluate my content based recommender using all of the test day to get true evaluation.
+* Due to computational/time constraints, I was not able to evaluate my content based recommender using all of the test data to get true evaluation.
-* Recommender system performance is notoriously hard to quantify.
 * Spot-checking a few instances is not enough to evaluate the entire model, and can be subjective depending on the user.
 * The RMSE is not an exact measure either, since the ultimate success of the project is to provide the most useful recommendations to users.

 **Next Steps**
-* Popularity recommender specific to genre and content type specified.
 * Scrape description of each anime to display with the recommendations.
 * NLP with the descriptions to improve results further.
 * Allow to dynamic function to view more results.
 * Have the option to see similar animes without similar names.
 IE: Naruto movies get recommended more Naruto content.
-* Dynamic scrolling of tables horozontally with javascript.
 * Find more user metadata to explore clusters of users.
 * N-grams for the genre, pairs may be useful.
+* Neural Network to see how the recommendations will compare

 ### Data Sources:
 Anime & user metadata from : https://www.kaggle.com/azathoth42/myanimelist